 - speak to your GP who can refer you

-- visit NHS Choices - Child and Adolescent Mental Health Services and search for services in your area
+- search online for Child and Adolescent Mental Health Services in your area

 Every CAMHS team will be slightly different, but you may meet some of the following:

 Psychologists help families and children understand difficulties in their lives by exploring how they affect thinking, behaviour, emotions and physical health.
 Psychologists can also complete assessments which look at memory, concentration, attention and other thinking skills.

 Psychotherapists work with individuals or families to talk through their difficulties and help them understand what might be causing them.
 With younger children this could involve play.